 Electronic Exchange of Your Health Information-In some instances, we may transfer health information about you electronically to other health care providers who are providing you treatment or to the insurance plan providing payment for your treatment.
 Your health information may also be made available through the Vermont Health Information Exchange ("VHIE").
-The VHIE is a health information network operated by VITL, Inc. and your treating health care providers may only access your health information through the VHIE if you have provided specific written consent for their access, unless you are in need of emergency treatment.
-For information about the VHIE, see www.vitl.net."
+The VHIE is a state-designated health information network operated by Vermont Information Technology Leaders, Inc. ("VITL").
+Your treating health care providers may access your health information through the VHIE, unless you have chosen to opt out of the VHIE and you are not in need of emergency treatment.
+For information about the VHIE, see www.vitl.net.